 The following resources are for all populations including families, adult individuals, and children.

-Attention Deficit Disorder is the world’s leading adult ADHD organization.
+Attention Deficit Disorder Association is the world’s leading adult ADHD organization.
 We are an international non-profit – 501C – organization founded over twenty-five years ago to help adults with Attention Deficit/Hyperactivity Disorder (ADHD) lead better lives.
 Since its inception, ADDA has become the source for information and resources exclusively for and about adult ADHD.
 ADDA brings together scientific perspectives and the human experience to generate hope, awareness, empowerment and connections worldwide in the field of ADHD.

 ADD Resources help people with ADHD achieve their full potential through education, support and networking opportunities.